Magma (Gojira album): Recording and production

-The album's sessions were put on hold when Joe and Mario Duplantier's mother fell ill and flew back to France.
+The album's sessions were put on hold when Joe and Mario Duplantier flew back to France due to their mother falling ill.
 At this stage, the Duplantier brothers decided to associate the album title with the imagery of the magma in the Earth's core, saying that they "were feeling a mix between memories of the past and a fear of the future, with all the emotions burning inside.
 Magma is this expression of something boiling inside: we cannot touch it, but eventually, it will erupt.
 It makes perfect sense for how we were feeling at the time."
 Their mother subsequently died in July 2015.
 The band spent some time touring before returning to the Silver Cord Studio to continue the album's sessions, consequently taking on a darker tone.

 The writing process for Magma differed from previous albums, with Joe Duplantier saying that "We do things a little differently.
 We dump songs, we dump riffs, which we never did before.
 [In the past] we would prepare 12 songs, get in the studio and record them just exactly as they are on the demos.
 We decided to do it differently this time."
 The musical orientation of the album was intended to be "more mature, less visceral", and they also tried to refine the music; "it was a real challenge to develop simplified things on drums", said Mario Duplantier.
 Bassist Jean-Michel Labadie noted that they desired more breathing in the compositions.
 About the album's general direction Joe Duplantier stated: "We want a short album.
 Something less epic than what we usually do.
 People's attentions are shorter now.
 So a lot of the songs are four minutes."
 He also stated: "We have some Pantera-ish kind of riffs, which is kind of new for us.
 But [...] we want riffs to be a little punchier sometimes."
 Two months would be required to record the vocals.
 The mixing of the album was completed in February 2016.